proseti/eea.docker.jenkins.slave/Readme.md

 * `JENKINS_AUTO_DISCOVERY_ADDRESS` Use this address for udp-based auto-discovery (default 255.255.255.255)
 * `JENKINS_DISABLE_SSL_VERIFICATION` Disables SSL verification in the HttpClient.

+## Extend

+Even if this image has some common system libraries pre-installed at some point your projects may have system dependencies that are not installed on this image.
+Thus, you'll have to build your own custom Jenkins slave Docker image based on this one by adding a `Dockerfile` and then run:

+    $ docker build -t jenkins-slave-custom .

+### Dockerfile

+    FROM eeacms/jenkins-slave

+    USER root
+    RUN apt-get update \
+     && apt-get install -y --no-install-recommends \
+        foo \
+        bar \
+     && rm -rf /var/lib/apt/lists/*
+    USER jenkins

 ## Troubleshooting